chrislee973/twitter-bookmark-mcp/README.md

 3. Try asking Claude questions like:
    - "Return the abstracts of my 5 most recent bookmarked arxiv papers"
-   - "Summarize all bookmarks from Simon Willison"
+   - "Look through my twitter bookmarks for bookmarks that contain a link to the blog lesswrong, and summarize the content of each of those blog posts"
-   - "Generate a chart of"
+   - "Create a chart of my bookmark frequency over time"
-   - ""